High School Marketing Challenge

 Teams of high school students are charged with developing a marketing solution to a stated advertising challenge.
 The teams’ primary goal is to develop creative and effective ways to reach and inform the target audience about the issue, all the while ensuring that the creative elements of the campaign are based on research and thoughtful decision-making.

-The American Advertising Federation of Louisville is excited to announce the 19th Annual High School Marketing Challenge Competition!
-This year’s challenge, “Conversations about Hate and Violence,” is sponsored by the Youth Violence Prevention Research Center.
+The American Advertising Federation of Louisville is excited to announce the 20th Annual High School Marketing Challenge Competition!

-When: Team Presentations will be held on Wednesday, March 27, 2019
+When: Team Presentations will be held October, 2020

 Frequently Asked Questions